Traneptora/grimoire/_posts/2015-01-01-banishment.markdown

 If the target is native to a different plane of existance than the one you're on, the target is banished with a faint popping noise, returning to its home plane.
 If the spell ends before 1 minute has passed, the target reappears in the space it left or in the nearest unoccupied space if that space is occupied.
 Otherwise, the target doesn't return.

-**At Higher Levels**: When you cast this spell using a spell slot of 5th level or higher, you can target one additional creature for each slot level above 4th.
+**At Higher Levels.** When you cast this spell using a spell slot of 5th level or higher, you can target one additional creature for each slot level above 4th.